 - Assigns precisely defined decision-making powers to employees and respects freedom of action

 - Accepts that Employees have a better knowledge of their subject areas and can therefore take decisions

 As a manager with a cooperative management style, you are responsible for your area and therefore set the goals!
 Your tasks include coordinating the individual services and combining them to achieve the desired overall result.

-Don't forget that your employees also make certain demands on you as a manager!
-In a cooperatively managed company, the individual team members expect to work independently and to be allowed to participate in decisions.
+Don't forget that your employees also make certain demands on you as a leader!
+In a cooperatively managed company, the individual team members expect you to independent work and be allowed to participate in decisions.